JvPeek/RigControl/README.md

 ```

 ### Override Configuration
-To override a configuration start the `cli.py` with the `--configuration` parameter.
+To override a configuration start the `cli.py` with the `--configuration` parameter and pass the path to the configuration file as value.

+*configuration.yaml*
 ```yaml
 adapters:
   monkey: